usnistgov/BallotDefinition/examples/interoperable_ballot_styles.md

 </Candidate>
 ```

-The `Contest` element includes information about each contest and the selection options associated with it.
+The `Contest` element includes information about each contest and the contest selections associated with it.
 It also defines the rules applied to each contest.
 In the example below, one of the values assigned to the `CandidateIds` element corresponds to the Candidate ID defined above.

 ```xml
 <Contest ObjectId="cc-president" xsi:type="CandidateContest">